Romano Prodi: 2013 presidential candidate

 Prodi was drafted by Democratic Party parliamentarians to be President of Italy during the 2013 presidential election after Democratic Party–People of Freedom compromise candidate Franco Marini failed to receive sufficient votes on the first ballot.
 During the first three rounds of voting, few people cast ballots for Prodi (14 on the first ballot, 13 on the second and 22 on the third).

 On 16 April 2013, just a few days prior to the fourth ballot, Prodi gave a lectio magistralis at the Pontifical University of St. Thomas Aquinas, Angelicum entitled "I grandi cambiamenti della politica e dell'economia mondiale: c'è un posto per l'Europa?" ("The Great Changes in Politics and the World Economy: Is there Room for Europe?).
 Prodi was sponsored by the Angelicum and the Università degli Studi Guglielmo Marconi on behalf of the Political Science program "Scienze Politiche e del Buon Governo."

-A few days later on 19 April, starting on the fourth ballot Prodi was looked at seriously as a possible candidate.
-However, Prodi announced he was pulling out of the race for President after more than 100 centre-left electors did not vote for him as he received only 395 (of 504 votes needed to be elected).
-After this vote, Pier Luigi Bersani, leader of centre-left Democratic Party, announced his resignation as party's secretary.
+A few days later, on 19 April, starting on the fourth ballot, Prodi was looked at seriously as a possible candidate.
+However, Prodi announced he was pulling out of the presidential race after more than 100 centre-left electors did not vote for him as he received only 395 (of 504 votes needed to be elected).
+After this vote, Pier Luigi Bersani, leader of the centre-left Democratic Party, announced his resignation as the party's secretary.
 As of September 2020, he is a member of the Italian Aspen Institute.